 Day One - Take a look at your towels.
 Do you need all of them?
 Remove the ones you don't need.
 Wash the ones you need out on display and freshen them up.
 Then, you're done with towels.

 Day Two – Make-up.
-Get rid of old samples and colors you don’t wear and perfume that gives you migraines.
+Get rid of old samples and colors you don't wear and perfume that gives you migraines.
 Consolidate them into one space.
-It might help to take a look at the blog I wrote about Organizing Make-Up.
-You could also add in some organizational tools like the Make-up Manager I use like this one on Amazon (affiliate link).
+You could also add in some organizational tools like the Make-up Manager I use like this one.

 Over the next few days, assess your nail polish, your jewelry, your underwear and socks (yes, I keep all of these in my bathroom).
 Then look around you at the walls, do you like what you see?

 Continue until you have organized every single cabinet, drawer, and shelf, and then do it again.

 This is how you get organized, by spending 15 minutes a day in the same space every single day until you can go into that space for two 15 minute sessions in a row and there is literally nothing to do.
 It takes repetitive action, but your primary bathroom will be amazing.

 Back in 2006, it took me about 4 months to organize my laundry room.
 Every 2 or 3 days, I would spend half an hour trying different things until I was happy... new shelving, new cabinets, new countertops.
 I had a blast doing it.

 Nobody cared.
 No one goes in there, no one messed it up.
 I could do what I wanted.
 I would run the washer and dryer at the same time.
 It was like white noise.
 I couldn't hear the rest of the family.
 It was amazing!

 But in the podcast, I focus on the linen closet.
 First of all, you need to empty it all over the floor and check out the bulky items (towels, blankets, comforters).